Biogen Appoints Adam Keeney as Head of Corporate Development

-/EIN News/ -- CAMBRIDGE, Mass., April 04, 2023 (GLOBE NEWSWIRE) -- Biogen Inc. (Nasdaq: BIIB) today announced the appointment of Adam Keeney, Ph.D., as Executive Vice President, Head of Corporate Development effective 17 April 2023.
-Dr. Keeney will be a member of Biogen’s Executive Committee reporting to Christopher A. Viehbacher, President and Chief Executive Officer.
+CAMBRIDGE, Mass., April 04, 2023 (GLOBE NEWSWIRE) -- Biogen Inc. BIIB today announced the appointment of Adam Keeney, Ph.D., as Executive Vice President, Head of Corporate Development effective 17 April 2023.
+Dr. Keeney will be a member of Biogen's Executive Committee reporting to Christopher A. Viehbacher, President and Chief Executive Officer.

 "We welcome Adam Keeney to our executive leadership team in this important role at this pivotal time for Biogen.
 Adam brings considerable experience in biopharmaceutical strategy and business development with a solid track record of value-creating deals throughout his career," said Mr. Viehbacher.
 "As we are working to put Biogen on a sustainable growth trajectory, Adam will focus on advancing the company's strategy and pursuing external collaborations and other growth opportunities."